-The Broader Impacts Group (BIG) is a student-run organization of the Woods Hole Oceanographic Institution and Massachusetts Institute of Technology Joint Program.
+The Broader Impacts Group (BIG) is a student initiative from the Woods Hole Oceanographic Institution and Massachusetts Institute of Technology Joint Program.

-To provide graduate students with avenues, opportunities, and a network to extend the impact of their research and scientific expertise to the realms of policy, environmental sustainability, science communication, and education.
+To provide a network of resources to expand the distribution of fundamental research and scientific expertise to the realms of policy, environmental sustainability, science communication, and education.

 BIG believes that scientists serve a fundamental role in society to advance and further knowledge and innovation.
 The ability of scientists to communicate and apply that knowledge is critical in developing a healthy relationship among the realms of research, policy, government, education, and public welfare.
 Scientists should be able to understandably and accurately convey their findings to government agencies, media outlets, and the general public in way that promotes the public understanding of current research and encourages application of that research to the increased wellbeing of people and our planet.